energymon/energymon/README.md

 ## Installing

-Installation places libraries in `/usr/local/lib` and header files in `/usr/local/include/energymon`.

-To install all libraries, run:
+To install all libraries, headers, and binaries, run:

 ``` sh
 sudo make install
 ```

+On Linux, the installation usually places libraries in `/usr/local/lib`, header files in `/usr/local/include/energymon`, and binary files in `/usr/local/bin`.

 ## Uninstalling

-To remove libraries and headers installed to the system, run:
+To remove files installed to the system, run:

 ``` sh
 sudo make uninstall
 ```

+## Usage

+For instructions on linking with particular libraries, see the README files in the appropriate subprojects.